datacarpentry/semester-biology/exercises/Data-frames-2-R.md

 Choose your `100 Largest Individuals` view and export it to .CSV using the `Export Wizard`.
 You may need to initiate the `Export Wizard` by choosing `Export View` from the `View` dropdown menu.
-The defaults provided in the `Export Wizard` should give us what we need, so click `OK` and save the file as `100-Largest-Individuals.csv` in your working directory.
+The defaults provided in the `Export Wizard` should give you what you need, so click `OK` and save the file as `100-Largest-Individuals.csv` in your working directory.

 Import the `100-Largest-Individuals.csv` file and complete the following tasks: